Skip to content

 mkdir kubeorch && cd kubeorch

-# Clone from your fork
+# Clone from your fork (config files are auto-generated)

 orchcli init --fork-ui=youruser/ui --fork-core=youruser/core